Skip to main content

 There was a time when the most popular first big bikes were sporty, fully faired, 600cc supersports with naked, roadsters versions being virtually non-existent.
 Not anymore.
 Today, one of the most active and competitive motorcycle classes of all is for the middleweight naked.
-With machines ranging from Honda’s brand new and hugely affordable CB750 Hornet right up to Triumph’s latest Street Triple 765 there’s a middleweight naked for everyone.
-What’s more, with a host of new machinery recently released from the likes of not just Honda but also Suzuki and KTM there’s now more to choose from than ever, as well.
+With machines ranging from Honda’s latest CB750 Hornet to Triumph’s Street Triple 765 and Yamaha’s newly-updated MT-09 there’s a middleweight naked for everyone.
+What’s more, with a host of new machinery recently released from the likes of not just Honda but also Suzuki and Yamaha there’s now more to choose from than ever, as well.

 But that plethora of options also makes your buying decisions more difficult than ever, too, with V-twins, parallel twins, triples and fours available from under seven grand to nearly 10.
-And even with us leaving out smaller A2 machines and now putting on an upper capacity limit of 900cc (so this time leaving out Ducati’s 937cc Monster) there’s still a baffling variety of options and abilities out there.
+And even with us leaving out smaller A2 machines and now putting on an upper capacity limit of 900cc (so leaving out Kawasaki’s 948cc Z900 and Ducati’s 937cc Monster) there’s still a baffling variety of options and abilities out there.
 So, to help you choose, here’s our pick of the current best, in ascending price order…

 The long-lived and hugely popular Suzuki SV is the bike that kick-started the middleweight naked class when first launched way back in 1999.
 A simple but sweet-handling roadster (a half-faired S version was originally available as well) it was powered by a perky and flexible 69bhp 645cc V-twin.
 The result was an honest, affordable yet rewarding bike that was great for novices.
 Numerous reincarnations since led to a reintroduced SV in 2016, which was also updated to be Euro5 compliant for 2021.
-The basic layout and appeal remain but despite updated looks and revised 72bhp motor, it now seems a little dated – it's still great value, though.
+The basic layout and appeal remain but despite updated looks and revised 72bhp motor, it now seems a little dated.

 • Engine: 645cc, l/c, V-twin